dominikpin/canny_edge_detection_hough_transform/README.md

 To change scaling for faster but more inaccurate line detection or to change input, you can change the main function, save it, compile and run the program.

+## Usage in Other Programs

+If you want to use the functions from this project in other programs, you can download the compiled `.jar` file.
+Once downloaded, you can include it as a dependency in your project and call the available functions as needed.

 ## Authors

 - [@hampter-o7](https://www.github.com/hampter-o7)